facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.todo-reactive-scope-overlaps-if.expect.md

 ## Error

 ```
 Invariant: Invalid nesting in program blocks or scopes.
-Blocks overlap but are not nested: ProgramBlockSubtree@2(6:11) Scope@1(7:15)
+Items overlap but are not nested: 6:11(7:15)
 ```